flythereddflagg/flythereddflagg.github.io/python_book/docs/07-Escape-Characters.md

 # 7 - Escape Characters

-You may ask "What do I do if I need a string to have a mixture of double and single quotes?"
+Based on the previous section, you may ask "What do I do if I need a string to have a mixture of double and single quotes?"
 For example:

 ```
 John's character says, "I'd like to buy some cheese."
 ```

 This is where escape characters come in handy.
-An escape character is a text character that can be represented by a backslash followed by a character or series of characters (e.g. `\t`, `\n`, `\u03b7`).
+An escape character is a text character that can be represented by a backslash (`\`) followed by a character or series of characters (e.g. `\t`, `\n`, `\u03b7`).
 Escape characters make possible the mixing of single and double quotes (among many other things) as you will see in this next exercise.

 Now go back to your text editor and write the following code (again, do NOT copy-paste it).
 Notice the use of escape characters and try to figure out what each one does.